rajatgoel171/log-anomaly-detector/README.md

 - 2025-04-17: captured a repository-specific status note with no sequential date pattern.
 - Documented work progress, validation, and operational context for log-anomaly-detector.

+## Random Pass 2 Update 1

+- 2024-06-13: recorded a new randomized checkpoint for documentation, validation, and operational notes.
+- Kept the update isolated to this repository and this pass.